altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 A time when...
 You know what...
 Never mind."
+'K::They did a number on these everyone here.
+Who the hell are you dealing with here, Kent?'
-"P::Hey, also: there's a surprise party happening down at the donut shop on fifth, only certain people are supposed to be in the know, you know, but you know..."
+"P::Hey, also: there's a surprise party happening down at the donut shop on fifth.
+Only certain people are supposed to be in the know...
+You know, but you know..."
 *He leaned in*
-"P::Smith let me in on it, now you."
+"P::Smith let me in on it, now you.
+He's bringing the icing - "
 "K::Not interested."
-*Kent got up to leave, he knew where he had to go*
+*Kent got up to leave, he knew where he had to go.
-*He looked at the clock - 9:25pm*
+He looked at the clock - 9:25pm*
-~He wouldn't be able to make it in time~
+~He wouldn't be able to make it in time.
-~Not unless~
+Not unless~
 'K::No, parking there is a bitch...'
 "K::Feel like driving?"
 }